ajhenley/gitbook/create_a_dynamic_web_application_in_eclipse.md

 ####Create your first servlet
 The ```action``` attribute of index.html tells the web server to direct the form's output to the ```greetingServlet```.
 The servlet will process the form data from index.html and return it to the output.jsp page.

+The form data was submitted using the post method so the method ```doPost()``` is executed.
+In this method the servlet retrieves the posted data.
+Next, the servlet sets the name attribute and redirects the response to the jsp page.

 import java.io.IOException;
 import javax.servlet.ServletException;
 import javax.servlet.annotation.WebServlet;